niranjantdesai/twitter-trends-analysis-viz/README.md

 ## EXECUTION

 ### Historical view
-Open `ts_vis.html` in a browser such as Firefox.
-Interact with the visualization by searching for trending topics in the search bar.
+Open `ts_vis.html` in a browser and interact with the visualization by searching for trending topics in the search bar.

 ### Related Trends
-To first get the spacy model, run the following command from the `related_trends/NLPVisualization` directory:
+To first get the spaCy model, run the following command from the `related_trends/NLPVisualization` directory:
 ```
 python -m spacy download en_core_web_md
 ```